ADHD a Superpower with Maneesh Sethi

-By creating an environment that reinforces and enforces positive habits, the beliefs and your own internal mindset naturally changes all on its own.
+By creating an environment that reinforces and enforces positive habits, the beliefs, and your own internal mindset naturally change all on their own.

 They discovered that negative reinforcement alone doesn’t change in the long term.
 Positive reinforcement makes lasting change.

 They created a points system that allows people to earn points to be rewarded for good behavior.
 They have a betting pool and every day they fail they lose the money they bet, and they get paid for doing the good habits.
 An example is getting up early and doing the morning routine.

 We talked about how he made the product, the wisdom to ensure that it would be successful and the building of the team to launch it.
 Tune in to the interview where ever you listen to podcasts.

 How has his life changed since his company became successful?

 He realized his strengths and built a team to do the things he is not strong at.
 He gave himself permission to use his strengths, made himself a visionary and leader, and allowed for freedom in his life.
 Instead of viewing his life as someone living with a disorder, he focused on his superpower.

 One of the ways he built success was by bringing his vision into an area that didn’t previously exist.
 By approaching it a different way he was able to experience success.
 He referenced the book, Zero to One https://www.goodreads.com/book/show/18050143-zero-to-one

 He had an opportunity to have Kevin O’Leary on Shark Tank invest ½ of a million dollars into Pavlok and he declined the offer for ethical reasons.
 6 years later, Kevin is still making fun of him on his Instagram feed.